 Takeaway: Having demographic information about your fans allows you to build personas of your target audience.
-This can be very beneficial when creating landing pages, home page copy and overall marketing messages.
+This can be very beneficial when creating landing pages, home page copy, and overall marketing messages.

-It’s all very good and well that you have a Facebook fan page, but how much of your content is actually reaching your fans?
+It’s all very good and well that you have a Facebook business page, but how much of your content is actually reaching your fans?
 Who is talking about your page?
 Are any of your fans referring your page to others or sharing your images with their friends?

-This section is not really relevant for our page since Cheap Flights South Africa is internet-based.
-However, check-ins can be really useful for companies that have a physical location.
+Facebook check-ins can be really useful for companies that have a physical location.
 Fans that ‘check-in’ when they arrive at your business show their loyalty to you in doing so.

-Under the check-in section you’ll be able to see the number of people who have checked in, where they live, whether they are male or female etc.
+Under the check-in section, you’ll be able to see the number of people who have checked in, where they live, whether they are male or female, etc.

 Takeaway: Check-in data is extremely valuable for businesses with a physical presence.
-From being able to measure the social media impact on sales, to monitoring your busiest days – definitely dig into this info!
+From being able to measure the social media impact on sales, to monitoring your busiest days – definitely, dig into this info!

-7. Want More Detailed Data?
+6. Want More Detailed Facebook Insights Data?

+Insights already offers a ton of data, but did you know you can actually export the data?
 Export your data using the top right button on the Insights page.
-This little block will pop up:

 Select Page Level Data and the MS Excel format option.
 You can choose a date range for the data.